Helen Lederer: Comedy Women in Print award

 In 2018, Lederer launched a new literary prize for comic fiction written by women.
-The 2019 winner of the CWIP award was The Exact Opposite of Okay by Laura Steven.
+The 2019 published winner of the CWIP award was The Exact Opposite of Okay by Laura Steven.
+Kirsty Eyre was the inaugural winner of the unpublished prize with her comic novel, Cow Girl, which was published in 2020.
 The 2020 awards added a humorous graphic novel prize.

 The award was created because of dissatisfaction with the Bollinger Everyman Wodehouse Prize, which was not awarded in 2018 and had up to that point only been won by a woman three times.

 Personal life

-Lederer has married twice and has a daughter, Hannah Lederer-Alton, with her first husband, journalist and former editor of The Observer, Roger Alton.
+Lederer has married twice and has a daughter with her first husband, the journalist and former editor of The Observer, Roger Alton.
 Her second husband is Chris Browne, a GP.
-Lederer is an ambassador for the Prince's Trust, Eve Appeal Gynaecological Cancer Charity and cancer charity GO Girls.
+Lederer is an ambassador for the King's Trust, the Eve Appeal Gynaecological Cancer Charity and the cancer charity GO Girls.